-What is Lending?
-What are the Types of Lenders?
+What Is Lending and Types of Lenders?

 Lending (also known as "financing") in its most general sense is the temporary giving of money or property to another person with the expectation that it will be repaid.
 In a business and financial context, lending includes many different types of commercial loans.